brooklynrail/brooklynrail-platform/content/events/2020/12/holiday-film-series.md

 registration_url: https://www.eventbrite.com/e/the-new-social-environment-204-208-holiday-film-series-tickets-133876565411
 event_platform:
 ---
-### From all of us at the *Brooklyn Rail*, we wish everyone a safe and joyful holiday season!

-A week of screenings curated by our film section editor, Dan Sullivan.

 {{< note >}}
 **Note:** Once you register, you'll receive video links and passwords for all of the screenings between Monday, December 28 — Friday, January 1.
 These are not live events through Zoom.